 - Partnership and collaboration with R&D organisations and industries in China

 Professor Yu specialized in process metallurgy, obtaining BEng in 1982 and MEng in 1985 from Northeastern University, PhD in 1990 from the University of Wollongong, and DSc in 2007 from the University of New South Wales (UNSW).
 After two-year postdoctoral experience with CSIRO Division of Mineral and Process Engineering and about half a year working with University of Wollongong as a research fellow, he joined UNSW School of Materials Science and Engineering, being Lecturer (1992-95), Senior Lecturer (1995-97), Associate Professor (1998-01), Professor (2001-14) and Scientia Professor (2007-14).
-In May 2014, he joined Monash University as Professor, Pro Vice-Chancellor and President of Monash-Southeast University Joint Research Institute.
+In May 2014, he joined Monash University as Professor, Pro Vice-Chancellor and President of Monash-Southeast University joint venture.
 He is also a Vice-Chancellor’s Professorial Fellow, while holding an honorary, concurrent or guest professorship with many other universities.

 He was Inaugural Director of the UNSW multidisciplinary research centre for simulation and modelling of particulate systems (2000-07), Deputy Director of ARC Centre of Excellence for Functional Nanomaterials (2008-10), Founding Director of Australia-China Joint Research Centre for Minerals, Metallurgy and Materials (2013-15) and ARC Industrial Transformation Hub for Computational Particle Technology (2016-).
 He has also been on the management committee or advisory board of various multidisciplinary research centres at national and university levels, currently chairing the Technical Advisory Committee of Baosteel-Australian Universities Joint R&D Centre (2011-).
 While working in Suzhou, he has also established the Specialised Research Institute for Process Modelling and Optimisation, sponsored by Jiangsu Industrial Technology Research Institute (2016-).